willwray/array_typology/typology.md

   * [`E(*)[]` &nbsp;&nbsp;: Pointer to unbounded array<br>`E(*)[N]` : Pointer to array](#pointer-to-array)

 ### Core array `E[N]` and its associated compounds

-Let `E` be the array element type, any cv qualifers included,
-and `N` the array extent, usually taken to be of type `size_t`.

 `E[N]` is a crystal formed of `N` contiguous constituent elements.
 Its most infamous associated compound is decay product `E*`.